aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/setting-barcode-parameters/_index.md

 {{< /highlight >}}-->

 ## **Image Resolution**
 ***Aspose.BarCode for Java*** allows developers to customize barcode image resolution settings using class [*Unit*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/Unit).
 This class includes the *updateResolution* method to modify barcode image resolution and the *setPixels* method to convert all non-pixel size measurements into digital coordinates in pixels.
-To convert size values into requested supported untis, special methods can be used: *setInches*, *setMillimeters*, *setDocument*, *setPoint*, and *setPixels*.
+To convert size values into requested supported units, special methods can be used: *setInches*, *setMillimeters*, *setDocument*, *setPoint*, and *setPixels*.

 Barcode images with different resolution settings are given below.